-One of my favorite restaurants in Disney World is Liberty Tree Tavern.
+One of my favorite restaurants in Magic Kingdom to have a sit down dinner is Liberty Tree Tavern.
 Located in Liberty Square, the dinner at Liberty Tree Tavern features an all you can eat Family Style buffet.

-Be sure to bring your appetite and if you don’t have a FREE Disney dining plan, your wallet too.
+Be sure to bring your appetite and if you don’t have the Disney dining plan, your wallet too.

 For dinner at Liberty Tree Tavern, you’ll be given a Patriot’s Platter of meats to choose from (turkey breast, roast beef and pork tenderloin) along with mashed potatoes, mac n cheese, green beans, sauteed mixed vegetables and gravy.

-If that isn’t your thing, Ooey Gooey toffee cake with caramel sauce and vanilla ice cream is also available.
+The Ooey Gooey toffee cake is served with caramel sauce and vanilla ice cream.
+It is amazingly rich and delicious.

 The decor is very much Colonial American.
 Nothing fancy, just simple and traditional for the era.
 Each room commemorates an important person from U.S. history.
 You will find rooms dedicated to: